arangodb/docs/3.11/architecture-deployment-modes-cluster-architecture.md

 An ArangoDB Cluster consists of a number of ArangoDB instances which talk to each other over the network.
-They play different roles, which will be explained in detail below.
+They play different roles, which are explained in detail below.

 The current configuration
 of the Cluster is held in the _Agency_, which is a highly-available